apache/pdfbox-docs/content/3.0/migration.md

 #### Reader implementations

-PDFBox offers the following implementations of the interface "org.apache.pdfbox.io.RandomAccessRead" to be used as source to read a pdf:
+PDFBox offers the following implementations of the interface `org.apache.pdfbox.io.RandomAccessRead` to be used as source to read a pdf:

 - ***org.apache.pdfbox.io.RandomAccessReadBuffer***

-RandomAccessReadBuffer stores all the data in memory.
+`RandomAccessReadBuffe`r stores all the data in memory.
 It is backed by the given byte array or ByteBuffer.
 Using the constructor with an InputStream copies the data to the buffer.
 Internally the data is stored in a chunk of ByteBuffers with a default chunk size of 4KB.

 - ***org.apache.pdfbox.io.RandomAccessReadBufferedFile***

-RandomAccessReadBufferedFile is backed by the given file.
+`RandomAccessReadBufferedFile` is backed by the given file.
 It has an in-memory cache using pages with a size of 4KB.
 The cache follows the FIFO principle.
 If the the maximum of 1000 pages is reached the first added page is replaced with new data.

 - ***org.apache.pdfbox.io.RandomAccessReadMemoryMappedFile***

-RandomAccessReadMemoryMappedFile uses the memory mapping feature of java.
+`RandomAccessReadMemoryMappedFile` uses the memory mapping feature of java.
 The whole file is mapped to memory and the maximum allowed file size is ***Integer.MAX_VALUE***.

 <p class="alert alert-warning">There is a <a href="https://bugs.openjdk.java.net/browse/JDK-4715154">known issue</a> with locked files after closing the memory mapped file on windows.
 PDFBox implements its own unmapper as a workaround.</p>

-- ***Implementing your own reader***
+***Implementing your own reader***

 If there is any need to implement a different reader one has to implement the interface `org.apache.pdfbox.io.RandomAccessRead`.
 It shall be done thread safe to avoid issues in multithreaded environments.

+#### Writer implementations

+PDFBox offers the following implementation of the interface `org.apache.pdfbox.io.RandomAccess` to be used to write and read data.

+- ***org.apache.pdfbox.io.RandomAccessReadWriteBuffer***

+`RandomAccessReadWriteBuffer` extends the class `RandomAccessReadBuffer` and stores the all the data in memory as well.
+The implementation adds the ability to write data to the buffer which is automatically expanded by a new chunk.

 #### Stream cache

 PDFBox 3.0.x no longer uses a separate cache when reading a pdf, but still does for write operations.

-***Default stream cache***
+It introduces the interface `org.apache.pdfbox.io.RandomAccessStreamCache` to define a cache factory in a more flexible way.

+***Provided implementations***

+- ***org.apache.pdfbox.io.RandomAccessStreamCache***

+`RandomAccessStreamCacheImpl` is a simple default implementaion using `RandomAccessReadWriteBuffer` as buffer.

+- ***org.apache.pdfbox.io.ScratchFile***

+The well known class `ScratchFile` is another implementation for a cache factory.
+It can be configured to use memory only, temp file only or a fix of both.

+***org.apache.pdfbox.io.MemoryUsageSetting***

-3.0.x introduces the interface `RandomAccessStreamCache` to define a cache in a more flexible way.
-The well known class `ScratchFile` is the default implementation.
-The MemoryUsageSetting parameter within the loadPDF methods was replaced by a parameter using the new functional interface `StreamCacheCreateFunction` to encapsulate the caching details within the IO package. `IOUtils` provides two variants of a possible cache (memory only and temporary file only) for convenience.
-The loader uses a memory only cache as default if the caller doesn't provide any cache.
+The MemoryUsageSetting parameter within the loadPDF methods was replaced by a parameter using the new functional interface `StreamCacheCreateFunction` to encapsulate the caching details within the IO package. `IOUtils` provides two variants of a possible cache for convenience.
+The memory only one uses `RandomAccessStreamCache` and the temporary file only uses `ScratchFile` as cache buffer factory.
+The newly introduced loader uses a memory only cache as default if the caller doesn't provide any cache.

 ***Implementing your own stream cache***